 Tours are proposed to occur on Sundays during the restoration period (November 1 through April 30, annually).
-The total number of helicopter trips on a tour day (Sunday) is estimated at 17, all between the hours of 9:00 am to 1:00 pm.
+The total number of round-trip helicopter flights on a tour day (Sunday) is estimated at 17, all between the hours of 8:30 a.m. to 2:00 p.m.
 It is expected that each flight would land every 15-20 minutes.
-Thus, the total duration of the last day's aerial operations, including the restoration and maintenance activities described previously (two hour and 14 minute duration) would last for approximately four hrs.
+Thus, the total duration of the last day's aerial operations, including the restoration and maintenance activities described previously (two hour duration) would last for approximately five hours and 30 minutes.
 The scheduled duration of each visit is 1 hour per tour group.
-The last tour group would leave the Lighthouse before 1:00 pm.
+The last tour group would leave the Lighthouse before 2:00 p.m.